Alex Steeves

-Alex Steeves (born December 10, 1999) is an American professional ice hockey forward.
-He is currently playing with the Toronto Marlies in the American Hockey League (AHL) as a prospect to the Toronto Maple Leafs of the National Hockey League (NHL).
+Alexander Richard Steeves (born December 10, 1999) is an American professional ice hockey forward for the Boston Bruins of the National Hockey League (NHL).

 Early life

 Steeves was born on December 10, 1999, in St. Paul, Minnesota to parents Alison and Glen Steeves.
 Steeves and his brothers were born in St. Paul before the family moved to New Hampshire so their father could complete his residency.
 Steeves spent his formative years in New Hampshire where his Canadian-born parents encouraged him to play ice hockey.
 His father played in the Western Major Junior Hockey League and spent four years playing hockey at the University of Manitoba.
-As a result, Steeve described himself as being "literally born with hockey in my blood."
+As a result, Steeves described himself as being "literally born with hockey in my blood."

 Playing career

 Growing up in New Hampshire, Steeves played for the Manchester Jr. Monarchs 16U, New Hampshire Jr. Monarchs 18U, and the EHL New Hampshire Jr. Monarchs.

+Steeves made his United States Hockey League (USHL) debut in the 2015-16 season with the Sioux City Musketeers, recording 5 goals and 6 assists in 39 games.
+During the season, he announced his commitment to the University of Notre Dame.
+Steeves joined the Dubuque Fighting Saints for the 2016–17 season.
+After being passed over in the NHL entry draft following his second season with the Fighting Saints, Steeves began playing for the Notre Dame Fighting Irish in the 2018–19 season.

+Toronto Maple Leafs

+On March 28, 2021, the Toronto Maple Leafs signed him to a three-year, entry-level contract.

-After going undrafted for two drafts and playing for the Notre Dame Fighting Irish, Steeves was signed as an unrestricted free agent by the Maple Leafs on March 28, 2021.
-He made his NHL debut with the club on December 7 in a game against the Columbus Blue Jackets.
-Steeves recorded his first NHL point in his third game on December 11, picking up an assist on a goal scored by teammate Pierre Engvall in a 5–4 win over the Chicago Blackhawks.
-Steeves would spend the majority of his first professional season with the Toronto Marlies of the American Hockey League, the Maple Leafs' top tier affiliate club.
+Steeves made his NHL debut on December 7, 2021 against the Columbus Blue Jackets.
+He recorded his first NHL point in his third game on December 11, picking up an assist on a goal scored by teammate Pierre Engvall in a 5–4 win over the Chicago Blackhawks.
+Steeves would spend the majority of his first professional season with the Toronto Marlies of the American Hockey League (AHL), the Maple Leafs' top tier affiliate club.
 Steeves would score 23 goals, the second most in franchise history for a rookie (tying Josh Leivo).
 Steeves was in a race with teammate and fellow rookie Bobby McMann for the second half of the season for the franchise rookie scoring title; McMann would ultimately score 24 goals to assume the record.

+Steeves attended the Maple Leafs' 2023 training camp, but was assigned to the Marlies to start the 2023–24 season.

+On August 21, 2024, the Maple Leafs re-signed Steeves to a one-year, two-way contract worth $775,000.
+He appeared in seven games with the Maple Leafs in the 2024–25 season, and on February 22 he scored his first career NHL goal in a 6–3 win against the Carolina Hurricanes.
+Steeves spent the bulk of the season playing with the Marlies, and was named a 2024–25 AHL Second Team All-Star.